White Hole (Red Dwarf): Reception

-"White Hole" was originally broadcast on the British television channel BBC2 on 7 March 1991 in the 9:00pm evening time slot, and is the only Series IV episode to go out as originally planned.
+"White Hole" was originally broadcast on the British television channel BBC2 on 7 March 1991 in the 9:00p.m. time slot, and is the only Series IV episode to go out as originally planned.
 The other Series IV episode broadcast dates were altered due to the Gulf War hostilities.

 The episode was generally considered one of the best from Series IV – just behind the series' favourite "Dimension Jump."